PROFabdalla/my_city/README.md

 3. guest app

 #### some details

+- when user register he can be (citizen , employee)
+  -- the citizen user = has no company , can login with google -- the employee user = may be (company admin "or" employee in company)

+- if the employee create new company he choose : # NOTE will be auto a company admin in user permission employee role: vendor - sponsor company role: internal - external

+- if employee enter an existing company he choose will be:
+  -- normal employee
+  -- factory admin
+  -- club admin
+  -- vendors
+  -- sponsor

 - My city has more Companies
 - Each Company has more Factories and Clubs